p3ngy/SaveThePenguins/README.md

 # SaveThePenguins
 Yo, hello
 so basically this is my game that i made.
-It was for my personal project and digital technology project (two birds with one stone, im a genius, i know)
+It was for my personal project (a very stoopid thing we had to do) and digital technology project (two birds with one stone, im a genius, i know)

 Ok, so about the game